 - Final Thoughts

-To understand the many strokes, you must first learn how to grip a tennis racket.
-First, the individual must find the two key features on their hand that will aid in setting up the right grip.
+To fully wrap your head around the many different strokes in tennis, you must first learn how to grip a tennis racket correctly.
+First, a player must find the two key features on their hand that will aid in finding the correct grip.

-The knuckle at your index finger and your heel pad are the two key landmarks on the palm side of your hand.
-The handle of a tennis racquet is octagonal in shape, with eight sides known as bevels.
-The bevels provide a reference point for various grip types as well as a comfortable shape to hold the racquet.
+The knuckle at your index finger and your heel pad are the two key markers on the palm side of your hand.
+The handle of a tennis racket is octagonal, with eight sides known as bevels.
+The bevels provide a reference point for various grip types and a comfortable shape to hold the racket.

-The Grips Octagonal Shape
+The Grip Octagonal Shape